CD Mirandés

-Club Deportivo Mirandés is a Spanish football team based in Miranda de Ebro, Province of Burgos, in the autonomous community of Castile and León.
-Founded on 3 May 1927, the club competes in the Segunda División and holds its home matches at Estadio Municipal de Anduva.
+Club Deportivo Mirandés, S.A.D. is a Spanish football team based in Miranda de Ebro, Province of Burgos, in the autonomous community of Castile and León.
+Founded on 3 May 1927, the club competes in the Primera Federación and holds its home matches at Estadio Municipal de Anduva.
 They have never played in La Liga.

 History

 Mirandés' origins can be traced to the beginnings of the 20th century, with clubs such as El Deportivo Mirandés (1917), Sporting Club Mirandés (1919), Deportivo SC (1919), and Miranda Unión Club (1922) all being its predecessors.
 Club Deportivo was founded as such on 3 May 1927, playing its first game on 4 June in the Saint John of the Mountain Festival, against Arabarra, winning 1–0 courtesy of a Fidel Angulo goal; the team's first president was Arturo García del Río, with the organization's initial capital consisting of 666 shares of 15 pesetas each.